 Transfer to the airport for your flight home.

 The price of this holiday is per person based on two people sharing a twin room.
-Single rooms are subject to availability at an additional supplement of £165 per person.
-The price includes return flights, airport departure taxes, five night’s accommodation with breakfast and tone dinner and of all local taxes, all tours as mentioned, all transport, guided tours of Brasov, Sighisoara and Bucharest, entrance to Bran Castle, two fortified churches, guided tour and entrance at Peles Castles and The Palace of Parliament and the services of a Riviera Travel tour manager.
+Single rooms are subject to availability the relevant supplement.
+The price includes return flights, airport departure taxes, five night’s accommodation with breakfast and one dinner, all local taxes and transfers, all tours as mentioned and the services of a Riviera Travel tour manager.